Frequently Asked Questions:

 Do I have to attend the whole course?

-What happens when the course ends?
+What happens when a course ends?

 There will be the option to attend a follow-on support group.
 This will be run on a ‘drop-in’ basis, so people can attend occasionally or regularly to suit.
 There will be a small charge for attending.
 We will tell you more about this whilst the course is running.